-At Jeffers, Mann and Artman Pediatrics we have an ADHD Program to help these children, teenagers and their parents manage their symptoms.
+At Jeffers, Mann & Artman Pediatrics we have an ADHD Program to help these children, teenagers and their parents manage symptoms.
 As a parent, you play an important role in providing treatment so your child can be successful.

 If your child has not yet been diagnosed with ADHD, but is inattentive and needs evaluation, please follow the steps below prior to scheduling an ADHD appointment.

 - We can best help you and your child if your child has been evaluated by a licensed psychologist prior to your visit with our office.

 Local Licensed Psychologists who evaluate children for ADHD

 - Please read the Parent Letter prior to scheduling an ADHD appointment with JMA Pediatrics

 - Parent Vanderbilt Assessment forms (to be completed by parents) prior to visiting on CHADIS website.
 If you are new to the CHADIS website, you will need to set up an account.
 The invitation code is: 9197865001.
 Once your account is set up and you are logged in, select the "Attention/Learning Issues" category to complete the appropriate forms.